-I have extensive experience in developing numerical methods for computational fluid dynamics.
-My contributions include the development of a consistent mesh-free Smoothed Particle Hydrodynamics (SPH) method for direct modeling of particulate flows, which I achieved during my Ph.D. project.
+Pursuing my Ph.D. degree, I developed a consistent mesh-free Smoothed Particle Hydrodynamics (SPH) method for direct modeling of particulate flows.
 I also conducted pioneering research on Magnetorheological fluids at the particle level, where I successfully employed a fully Lagrangian approach for their simulation.

-During my post-doctoral journey, I have focused on developing an efficient and robust three-dimensional two-phase (liquid-gas) flow solver within the framework of the Enriched Finite Element Method (EFEM)/Level-set method.
+During my post-doctoral journey, I focused on developing an efficient and robust three-dimensional two-phase (liquid-gas) flow solver within the framework of the Enriched Finite Element Method (EFEM)/Level-set method.
 This method has been instrumental in modeling droplet dynamics, where I incorporated realistic wetting phenomena to achieve greater accuracy.

 Furthermore, I have been exploring the use of multi-fidelity and Physics-Informed Machine Learning methods to improve the overall efficiency of well-established modeling techniques.
 By doing so, I aim to provide more effective and accessible solutions to real-world problems.